i-love-flamingo/commerce-demo-carotene/Readme.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Secondary Adapters used in the Demo:

-* flamingo.me/flamingo-commerce-adapter-standalone:
-    * Provides "productService" Adapter to get products
-    * Provides "productSearchService" Adapter to search for products
-    * Both Adapter use the "inMemoryProductRepository" which reads products from a configired csv file during startup.

-* flamingo.me/flamingo-commerce/v3/category
-    * Provides the "categoryServiceFixed" Adapter which just gets the category tree from a configuration

 ## Production ready?

 This demo project is **not** production ready - at least the following things need to be considered:

 * The template is not optimized and just for demo reasons, in a production template we would probably not use this bootstrap, material design demo as a start.
 Rather we would start a clean template based on the screen design.
-* The Secondary Adapters used in the demo are not full featured
+* The Secondary Adapters used in the demo are not full featured.